jmielkeway/ccos4rbpi_volume0/chapter11/sending.md

 }
 ```

-If the target pid is a valid pid, `send_signal` is called.
-The `send_signal` functon is quite involved, so we step through piece by piece:
+If the target `pid` is a valid PID, `send_signal` is called.
+The `send_signal` function is quite involved, so we step through piece by piece:

 ```C
 #define SIGMASK(signal)     ((1UL) << signal)